We welcome you to St. Andrew’s Episcopal Church in Albany, New York.

 Please take a moment to learn more about us — by joining us in person or on the web.

-Questions or concerns can be directed to the Parish Coordinator by email: parishoffice3 [at] gmail.com.
+Questions or concerns can be directed to Mother Jane by email: interimrector [at] standrewsalbany.org.

-Please note: Our LTN Monthly Community Dinners are CANCELED until further notice.
+Please note: Our LTN Monthly Community Dinners are CANCELED until further notice, as is our Laundry Ministry.
+Our Thrift Shop also remains closed.
 Please check back for updates.